gitter-badger/CLOUD-ATLAS/README.md

 Later, the PWA even saves Cloudflare some traffic, but we are able to catch spikes in traffic with ease.

 We recommend Digitalocean STRAPI Basic Droplet: 2 Cpu, 2 GB Ram, 2 Terabyte Traffic included (thats 2 billion API requests) for 10$ a month.
-Another Terabyte comes for a cheap 10$.
+Another Terabyte comes for another cheap 10$.

-From there, with growing bigger and bigger, your one and only task is "only" scaling your API.
+From there, you growing bigger and bigger, your one and only task is "only" scaling your API.
 Thats it.
-All the other stuff, thats usually connected with running a app or even a platform, is done.
+All the other stuff, thats usually connected with running an app or even a platform, is done.

 You can focus on design and code and nothing else. (...and API scaling...)